Ora H. Pescovitz

 BIOGRAPHYA pediatric endocrinologist, Ora Hirsch Pescovitz won national acclaim in the 1990s for her research on children's metabolic diseases and puberty disorders.
 Most of her research has been on the physiologic and molecular mechanisms responsible for disorders of growth and puberty with a focus on development of novel therapies for these conditions.
 She has published more than 180 scientific papers and has served as president of both the Society for Pediatric Research and the Lawson Wilkins Pediatric Endocrine Society.

-In 2009, Dr. Pescovitz became the University of Michigan's first female Executive Vice President for Medical Affairs and Health System Chief Executive Officer.
+In 2009, Pescovitz became the University of Michigan's first female executive vice president for Medical Affairs and Health System Chief Executive Officer.
 In this role, she has led the U-M Health System, with responsibility for a $3 billion, 22,000-person clinical, research and educational enterprise that is one of the nation's largest and most highly regarded academic medical centers.
 She was recently elected to the board of directors of the Association of Academic Health Centers.